c-jinwoo/Advaced-RnD-Project/README.md

 ```

 ## Evaluation
 The overall Accuracy, Precision, Recall, and F1 score were around from 0.81 to 0.85.
-However, for SVC, it had relatively low performance compare to the other classifiers:Random Forest, XGB, LGBM, and Catboost.
+SVC had relatively low performance compare to the other classifiers:Random Forest, XGB, LGBM, and Catboost.

 ![evaluation](./evaluation.png)